alibaba/funcraft/README.md

 ## Usage

-Before going ahead to develop, you need to create a directory which contains a file named template.yml.
-The directory will as project root directory.
+Before going ahead to develop, you would need to create a directory which contains a file named `template.yml`.
+The directory will act as project root directory.

 We will define a series of resources in this template file.
-Resources that can be defined by fun can be found on [fun's specification document](https://github.com/aliyun/fun/blob/master/docs/specs/2018-04-03.md).
+You can find the resources available to use with fun on [fun's specification document](https://github.com/aliyun/fun/blob/master/docs/specs/2018-04-03.md).

-Before using `fun`, we need to configure it first by typing `fun config` and then following the prompts, configure `Account ID`, `Access Key Id`, `Secret Access Key` and `Default Region Name`.
+Before using `fun`, we need to configure it first by typing `fun config` and then, following the prompts, configure `Account ID`, `Access Key Id`, `Secret Access Key` and `Default Region Name`.

-After the `fun config` is completed, fun saves the configuration to the `.fcli/config.yaml` file in the user home directory.
+After the `fun config` is completed, fun saves the configuration to the `~/.fcli/config.yaml` file in the user home directory.

 Now you are ready to use the fun command.

 ### Example

 Here is an example.
-First create a hello.js file in the project root directory.
+First, create a `hello.js` file in the project root directory:

 ```javascript
 exports.handler = function(event, context, callback) {